Most self-employed people I’ve met hate the word ‘freelance’.

 If you ask me to define it, freelance stands for freedom.
 There are no caps on my pay level, I can explore any revenue streams I desire and I never have to punch a time clock.
 I can provide a service that I enjoy around a schedule that works for my personal situation.

-Freelancing has allowed me to earn more per year than any of my past employer-paid salaries, implement daily self-care to manage my chronic health conditions and spend more time at home with my pets and husband.
+Freelancing has allowed me to earn more per year than any of my past employer-paid salaries, implement daily self-care to manage my chronic health conditions and spend more time with my loved ones.

 So, what’s the catch?